 Of course, there are challenges and costs in any migration, but Google and Google Cloud partners like Ancoris can support you with tools, methodologies and services that make even complex migrations successful at speed.
 Take the example of handmade cosmetics company Lush.
 It was able to migrate applications powering 17 separate e-commerce websites to Google Cloud in just 22 days.

-To find out more about how modernising your infrastructure can improve resilience in your business, read about 5 ways digital transformation improves business continuity or come and talk to the migration experts in our GCP team.
+To find out more about how modernising your infrastructure can improve resilience in your business, read about 5 ways digital transformation improves business continuity.